Home

 How do we maintain the website?

 We edit and store our photos in Picasa from Google, and use Picasaweb to share the photos.
-We can't compare how other programs would work for this but have used Picasa and Picasaweb without any problems for over two years and love it.
-(You can see ours at http://picasaweb.google.com/dreamstreamr/).
+We can't compare how other programs would work for this but have used Picasa and Picasaweb without any problems for many years and love it.
+(You can see some of ours at http://picasaweb.google.com/dreamstreamr/).
 Our friends and family use a number of other programs, too many to list here.

 We transmit our pages to the website hosting company's servers using an FTP (file transfer protocol) program named Filezilla.
-Filezilla is incredibly easy to use, extremely fast, and has been very reliable since we started using it six months ago.
-Again, this is not the only program out there but is the only one we have used for file transfer.
-We write or revise our web pages, send them up to the hosting site, and almost instantly can see the changes.
+It's incredibly easy to use, extremely fast, and has been very reliable since we started using it in 2014.
+We have Filezilla on both the HP and the MAC laptops.

 What about the hosting site?
 We have, since July 2007, been using StartLogic to host our website.
 A good friend told us about this company and showed us his websites on the same company's servers.
 Our website has never even almost looked as good as Rodney's websites but he hasn't taught us everything he knows yet either.
-The monthly fee is reasonable and we have had no problems since February when StartLogic thoroughly turned our website world upside down.
-We became less naive, more capable and independent, and again ingratiated ourselves further to Rodney.
-StartLogic changed the rules midstream and would no longer support our website in the form we had been keeping it for almost six months.
-Rodney showed us how to replace our crashed website and rebuild everything, maintain it more reliably.
-Thanks, Rodney!
+The monthly fee is reasonable and we have had no problems in years once we learned to use stand alone html editors and ftp programs instead of relying on the host site's utilities.

 Return to top

-This could take a long time to explain but, for now, I'm going to do it in less than 100 words.
-We planned this adventure for over two years.
-We are both dedicated researchers and list-makers.
+here .
+I also can describe it in less than 100 words: We planned for over two years this adventure.
+We are both dedicated list-makers.
 A lot of lists exist for traveling and full-timing and Airstreaming.
 We assiduously assembled and edited from the best we could find.
-Then we tried it out 9.5 weeks (and 8,500 miles?) last Fall and it worked.
-We had more than we needed but had room for it all and nothing was really in our way.
+Then we tried our gear 9.5 weeks (and 8,500 miles) Fall 2007 and it worked.
+We had everything we needed, had room for it all and nothing was really in our way.

 Magazines

-We read every issue, cover to cover, of Time Magazine, AARP, Airstream Life, QST (Amateur Radio), Appalachian Trail Conference, Carolina Alumni Review, Blue Beret (Airstream owners association) and Readers Digest.
+We read most every issue, cover to cover, of Time Magazine, AARP, Airstream Life, QST (Amateur Radio), Appalachian Trail Conference, Carolina Alumni Review, Blue Beret (Airstream Club), then leave them at campgrounds or recycle them.

 Books